 People who for one reason or another simply do not have the means or access to complete the WRAP Facilitators Training may use the Facilitator Manual and steps outlined to share the ideas and materials in the Manual, but this is only to keep the free flow of information going to people in recovery who could benefit personally from the information.
-It does not meet the evidenced based practice and is not the equivalent of the Copeland Center WRAP Facilitation.
+It does not represent the evidenced-based practice and is not the equivalent of the Copeland Center WRAP Facilitation.

 Organizations receiving funding to offer WRAP and any other support services should be planning to implement evidenced based practices.
 People who have been coping with serious mental health challenges for many years deserve the very best that we can offer.